This is the first of nine articles that lay out guiding, foundational principles for this project:

 Examples one can cite from a range of philosophical and cultural sources portray a protagonist who adventures in search of some magical object or enhanced state of being; the heroes do not navigate through these perilous passes for mere sport.

 The lessons echoed throughout these stories teach us to center ourselves in the ultimate Center.
 When we do so, we can remain steady and balanced, not swayed too much to one side or another by seductive extremes, not tempted by the shortcomings of illusions.

 This website and project does not advocate for a watered-down syncretism of religion, myth, or culture in general.
 In the plane of human experience, such things are different, and are supposed to be different.

-Aspects of varying cultures, religions, and myths may reflect their particular expressions of natural law, and may ultimately meet and harmonize on a more transcendent plane, but that’s fodder for other writings.
+Aspects of varying cultures, religions, and myths may reflect their particular expressions of natural law, but that’s fodder for other writings.